-Recently, editor Kirin Heng travelled to Hong Kong and visited Bellini Yu of i-dArt at Tung Wah Group Hospital, where the latter coordinates an arts education programme under i-dArt for people with different abilities.
-As Bellini very generously gave more than three hours of her time being interviewed and showing the location and artworks of the programme, this interview extract is comprised of four parts in order to provide a clear overview of her work at i-dArt.
-This is the third interview extract about the artistic evolution of three of her students, YUNG Cheuk-kwok, CHENG Ka-yan, and LEUNG Iat-hong from the cohort of 2013 respectively.
+Brack Editor Kirin Heng travelled to Hong Kong and visited Bellini Yu of i-dArt (“i do different art”) at Tung Wah Group Hospital, where the latter coordinates an arts education programme under i-dArt for people with different abilities.
+As Bellini very generously gave more than three hours of her time being interviewed and showing the location and artworks of the programme, this interview extract comprises four parts to provide a clear overview of her work at i-dArt.
+Part 1 of 4 serves as an introduction to the whole programme, while the following Parts 2-3 are about the artistic evolution of three of her students from the cohort of 2013.
 THIS CONVERSATION IS PART OF THE ARTIST-WRITER PAIR SERIES.
-READ MORE in the upcoming Energy Issue.

-The third artist I would like to introduce you to is Iat-hong, the old man sitting there just now [pictured above].
+B: The third artist I would like to introduce you to is Iat-hong, the old man sitting there just now [gestures].
 He [has] developed his own way of drawing.
 I can show you more.

 K: It looks a bit Impressionist.